Corvidae: Empathy-emotional contagion

 Emotion contagion refers to the emotional state matching between individuals.
 Adriaense et al. (2018) used a bias paradigm to quantify emotional valence, which along with emotional arousal, define emotions.
 They manipulated the positive and negative affective states in the demonstrator ravens, which showed significantly different responses to the two states: behaving pessimism to the negative states, and optimism to the positive states.
 Then, the researchers trained another observer raven to first observe the demonstrator's responses.
 The observer raven was then presented with ambiguous stimuli.
 The experiment results confirmed the existence of negative emotional contagions in ravens, while the positive emotional contagion remained unclear.
 Therefore, ravens are capable of both discerning the negative emotions in their conspecifics and showing signs of empathy.

 Interspecific communications

 Interspecific communications are evolutionarily beneficial for species living in the same environment.
 Facial expressions are the most widely used method to express emotions by humans.
 Tate et al. (2006) explored the issue of non-human mammals processing the visual cues from faces to achieve interspecific communication with humans.
 Researchers also examined the avian species' capabilities to interpret this non-verbal communication, and their extent of sensitivity to human emotions.
-Based on the experimental subject of American Crows' behavioral changes to varying human gazes and facial expressions, Clucas et al. (2013) identified that crows are able to change their behaviors to human emotions.
+Based on the experimental subject of American Crows' behavioral changes to varying human gazes and facial expressions, Clucas et al. (2013) identified that crows are able to change their behaviors to the presence of direct human gaze, but did not respond differentially to human emotional facial expressions.
 They further suggested that the high intelligence of the crows enables them to adapt well to human-dominated environments.